poojasnair2428/fingercount/README.md

 # ✋ Finger Count (OpenCV + MediaPipe)

-This is my **first OpenCV project**, where I built a simple real-time **finger counting application** using OpenCV and MediaPipe.
+This is my **first OpenCV project**, where I built a simple real-time **finger counting** using OpenCV and MediaPipe.
 The program captures video from a webcam, detects one hand, and counts the number of fingers raised.

 ## 🚀 Features